Aniketh17/store_tp/README.md

 ## Support

-If you'd like to support this project and all the other open source work on this organization, you can use the following options
+If you'd like to support this project and all the other open source work on this organization, you can use the following options.